Table of Contents

 Declarative syntax – Focus on the interface

-When constructing web pages, programmers define what the page should look like.
-React handles the rendering, allowing programmers to focus less on complex instructions and more on creating interactive web user interfaces.
+When constructing web pages, programmers define the desired appearance.
+React manages the rendering, allowing programmers to focus less on complex instructions and more on creating interactive web user interfaces.

 One-way data flow – Organize web apps

 Data in web applications flows from parent components to child components.
-This simplifies tracking how information moves through a website, keeping dynamic pages organized and predictable.
+This makes it easier to track how information moves through a website and keeps dynamic pages organized and predictable.

 JSX – Combine HTML and JavaScript

-JSX allows developers to write HTML-like code within JavaScript, making it easier to design interactive web elements while keeping logic and layout together.
+JSX allows developers to write HTML-like code within JavaScript, making it easier to design interactive web elements while keeping logic and layout unified.

 State and Props – Handle changing content

-Web pages often need updates based on user input or external data.
-State stores dynamic data within components, while props share data between components.
-Both help create dynamic web elements such as live streams, forms, and notifications.
+Web pages often require updates based on user input or external data.
+State stores dynamic data within components, while props pass data between components.
+Both enable the creation of dynamic web elements, including live streams, forms, and notifications.

 Lifecycle methods – Control web page behavior

 All elements on a web page go through phases: appearing, being updated, or disappearing.
-React provides lifecycle methods to execute code at each phase, helping developers control what happens on the page as users navigate it.
+React provides lifecycle methods to execute code at each phase, allowing developers to control what happens on the page as users navigate.

 Real-World Examples of React in Action

-React is not just a concept, it is powering some of the most popular websites and apps we use every day.
-Here’s a look at how React brings websites to life:
+React is not just a concept; it powers many of the most popular websites and apps we use every day.
+Here is a look at how React brings websites to life:

 - Facebook – The news feed updates instantly when you like, comment, or post, without refreshing the entire page.